 Which brings me to my weight.

 For a couple of weeks now every time I eat it's been uncomfortable after.
 Today I felt uncomfortable most of the day.
 My body shape has filled out in the midriff.
 Trousers have become uncomfortable.
-I recently ripped a nice summer skirt.
+I recently ripped a nice summer skirt at the seam.
 I feel out of shape and a bit lethargic and also dense and uncomfortable.
 (Uncomfortable seems to be word.)

 This has happened before.
 The tipping point where I feel it's time to act.
 Tomorrow I will have a think about how I eat and what.
 There have been a lot of boredom-related snacks and lots of dunked biscuits.

-But really my diet is not so different from before.
+But in many ways my diet is not so different from before.
 I don't drink much and I don't eat meat.
 The two things that have changed are eating too late in the evening thanks to the late walks, and the disappearance of an exercise routine.
 I feel less fit.
 I am less fit.

 Exercise is a big part of feeling good for me.
 Both psychologically and physically.
 I'm going to have to find a new habit that I can do daily and fit around work.
 One that doesn't cause arthritis or cause RSI flare-ups and doesn't bore me to tears.
 One that, as my sister always says, I can find my happy thought about.